shwethatester777/myFirstRepo/README.md

 # Cleared all conflicts.
 Ready to push!

-#Adding this line from GitHub - Master Branch
+# Adding this line from GitHub - Master Branch - Hello There!